How to Edit a DVD Using Movavi Software

 Edit Your Files

 The second part of our guide covers editing your videos.
-In Movavi Video Suite, click Edit video and wait.
-You’ll see a new window with two options.
-Choose New Project and then, in the window that appears, Add Media Files.
-Add the files you’ve converted, and we can start working with them.
-After adding them, they will appear on the Timeline.
+In Movavi Video Suite, click Edit video to laucnh the editor.
+In the window that appears, click Add Files to add videos to the Media bin.
+Add the files you’ve converted, drag them onto the Timeline form the Media bin and we can start working with them.

 If you don’t want to use the whole video, you can rip your former DVDs.
 Place the red marker at the beginning of the unwanted segment and click Split, then do the same at the end of that segment.
 Select the part you’ve separated and hit the Delete button to cut it out.